Green New Deal ‘Tantamount To Genocide,’ GOP Congressman Says

 — Robinson Meyer (@yayitsrob) March 14, 2019

-The Republican Senate majority, believing that the Green New Deal is unpopular, are planning to schedule a vote on the package this month, per The Hill, in order to get Democrats on the record in voting on the legislation.
+The Republican majority Senate, believing that the Green New Deal is unpopular, is planning to schedule a vote on the package this month, per The Hill, in order to get Democrats on the record in voting on the legislation.
 The vote is expected to take place the week of March 25, and Majority Leader Mitch McConnell has described the proposal as “garden-variety 20th-century socialism.”

 The Green New Deal is unlikely to pass Congress during the Trump Administration, although it has a chance to shape debate about various issues as the 2020 Democratic primary season gets underway.